UNSW-Data-Soc/unsw-data-soc.github.io/about.md

 ---
 layout: landing-banner
 title: About Us
 subtitle: What we really do.
+Learn about the society that continually seeks the best for students.
 colour: is-warning
 introduction: |
   At DataSoc, our goal is to discover how data shapes the world around us.